micropython/micropython/ports/sc5xx/README.md

 Supported Features
 ------------------

+* ExtInt (machine.ExtInt)
 * I2C (machine.I2C)
 * Pins (machine.Pin)
-* SDcard (mounted on boot)
+* SDcard (machine.SD, auto-mount on boot)
 * SPI (machine.SPI)
-* RTC (access through utime module)
+* RTC (utime)

 Build instructions
 ------------------

 ADI's CrossCore Embedded Studio (CCES) is required to build this specific port of MicroPython.
 Both Windows version and Linux version of CCES are supported.
 (Note: Linux version could only generate ELF file, but not the LDR file.
 ELF file can only be loaded onto the board using ICE-1000/2000 and running in the RAM, while the LDR file can be flashed into the SPI Flash.
-This is a limitation of the CCES Linux version.)
+This is a limitation of the CCES Linux version as Linux version was designed for developing Linux applications rather than bare-metal applictions.)

-To build the project: Open this directory as an project in the CCES and click build.
+To build the project: Open this directory (ports/sc5xx) as an project in the CCES and click build.

 Accessing the Python prompt